plone/training/eggs1.rst

 Creating the package
 --------------------

-Our own code has to be organised as a python package, also called *egg*.
+Our own code has to be organized as a python package, also called *egg*.
 An egg is a zip file or a directory that follows certain conventions.
 We are going to use `bobtemplates.plone <https://pypi.python.org/pypi/bobtemplates.plone>`_ to create a skeleton project.
 We only need to fill in the blanks.

 .. warning::